 Mesü is a line of beautifully designed products that allow people to measure and serve food in healthy portions.
-Inspiration for Mesü comes my lifetime struggle with weight.
-I was dieting to lose weight before my wedding and was also balancing a very busy schedule encompassing work, graduate school and the wedding planning.
+Inspiration for Mesü comes her lifetime struggle with weight.
+Jennifer was dieting to lose weight before her wedding and was also balancing a very busy schedule encompassing work, graduate school and the wedding planning.

-One night, too tired to transfer my food from the plain old measuring cup I had used to portion out my dinner, I found myself just eating directly from it.
+One night, too tired to transfer her food from the plain old measuring cup Jennifer had used to portion out my dinner, she found herself just eating directly from it.
 That’s when the inspiration for Mesü struck!
 Why not measure and eat from the same dish – but make it beautiful enough to bring to the table?
-I stopped eating and started designing.
+She stopped eating and started designing.

 Mesü means measure beautifully™.
 Mesü combines simple form and bold graphics to help people portion food for healthy eating—directly in a beautiful serving dish.
 The bowls are made of sleek and durable porcelain.
 They nest for compact storage, are microwave, freezer, dishwasher, and oven safe, and look great on the table.

 Mesü received accolades from customers and the design community.